jb49088/nvim/README.md

 ### Known Issues

-- Sometimes opening whichkey has a delay even when on delay = 0
+- nvim-lspconfig auto-spawns duplicate LSP instances with empty settings for supported filetypes
+- gitsigns.nvim's conditional keymaps are causing a whichkey delay (fixes itself upon certain actions)
 - Indent guides and winbar breadcrumbs may not be perfect yet

 ### Startup Time